Terry Gilliam: Personal life

 Gilliam has been married to British makeup artist Maggie Weston since 1973.
 She worked on Monty Python's Flying Circus, many of the Python films, and Gilliam's films up to The Adventures of Baron Munchausen.
 They have three children: Amy Rainbow (born 1978), Holly Dubois (born October 1980), and Harry Thunder (born 3 April 1988), all of whom have also appeared in or worked on several of his films.
+Since 2013, Holly Gilliam is the manager of Monty Python through her management company HDG Projects.

 In 1968, Gilliam obtained British citizenship.
 He held dual American and British citizenship for the next 38 years, until he renounced his American citizenship in January 2006.
 In an interview with Der Tagesspiegel, he described the action as a protest against then-President George W. Bush, and in an earlier interview with The A.V.
 Club, he also indicated that it was related to concerns about future tax liability for his wife and children.
 As a result of renouncing his citizenship, Gilliam was permitted to spend 30 days each year in the United States over the next ten years, "less than any European".
 Holly followed suit, renouncing her American citizenship in 2017.

 He maintains a residence in Italy near the Umbria–Tuscany border.
 He has been instrumental in establishing the annual Umbria Film Festival, held in the nearby town of Montone.
 Gilliam also resides in Highgate, London.